 It’s just not that hard to set up a 10-step (or 30, or 300) sequence in an autoresponder and let that do the selling for you.
 Yes, it helps to have a few “no-selling” sales techniques under your belt.
 But you don’t have to be a marketing genius or a code monkey to make it happen.

-He’s selling his course to businesses who have those pieces in place and want to quickly start using this nifty tool to do a lot more business.
-He’s not selling it to solo entrepreneurs (unless they’re doing very nicely) or struggling consultants or nonprofits.
+He marketed that course to businesses who have those pieces in place and want to quickly start using this nifty tool to do a lot more business.
+He never intended it for solo entrepreneurs (unless they’re doing very nicely) or struggling consultants or nonprofits.

 Get ready, I’m going to pitch you something